rob4abcba/interview-prep/data-structures/linked-lists/README.md

 1. Implement the method to swap the contents of every even / odd pair of linked list nodes.

 ### Problem Set
+1. Given a linked list reverse the order of the elements contained within it.
+1. Given a linked list determine if there exists a cycle.
+1. Given a node within a linked list delete the node from the linked list.